Sport in a time of War

 An exhibition at Old Parliament House tells a story often overlooked in accounts of the Second World War: Australia’s Parliament in wartime.

-The night the war came to Sydney Robert Nichols
+- The night the war came to Sydney by Robert Nichols.

 Three Japanese midget submarines raided the harbour in 1942.